AdarshVKSingh/Drumkit_app/README.md

 # Drumkit_app
-play the drumkit using webapp based on javascript.
+play the drumkit using the webapp based on javascript.

 #Build using:
 HTML CSS JS